greenbergM/BI_ophelia_project/README.md

 :-------------------------:
 ![](pics/assembly/kraken2_results.png)

-For *de novo* transcriptome assembly were used 2 different assemblers: [rnaSPAdes](https://cab.spbu.ru/software/rnaspades/) (v.3.15.5) and [Trinity](https://github.com/trinityrnaseq/)(v.2.15.1). **Both decontamination and assembly were performed using public [Galaxy](https://github.com/galaxyproject) servers**.
+For *de novo* transcriptome assembly were used 2 different assemblers, [rnaSPAdes](https://cab.spbu.ru/software/rnaspades/) (v.3.15.5) and [Trinity](https://github.com/trinityrnaseq/)(v.2.15.1). **Both decontamination and assembly were performed using public [Galaxy](https://github.com/galaxyproject) servers**.

-Contigs in each assembly were clustered using [CDHIT-est](https://github.com/weizhongli/cdhit) (v.4.8.1).
+Contigs in each assembly were clustered using [CD-HIT-est](https://github.com/weizhongli/cdhit) (v.4.8.1).
 Contigs with 95% identity were clustered (both strands compared).
 Contig filtration was performed using [Transrate](https://hibberdlab.com/transrate/) (v.1.0.3).
 Assemblies were checked for completeness using [BUSCO](https://gitlab.com/ezlab/busco) (v.5.4.4) against the Metazoa odb10.

 Final assembly was picked based on Transrate scores and BUSCO results: